My review is based on professional editing points. It is meant to be honest, encouraging, and respectful in accordance with WDC guidelines.

 MECHANICS

 I did not spot any spelling/punctuation mistakes.
-The poem is easy to read and has a nice flow when read out loud.
-Good use of WDC ML to make it easer on the eyes.
+The poem is easy to read and has a good flow when read out loud.

 DESCRIPTIONS